 To determine future funding levels within the region, projects and funding allocated on the current Statewide TIP (2024 - 2027) for the seven-county region was used.
 Total transportation investments in the region equal \$372.8 million dollars.
 Since projects identified within this LRTP were almost exclusively submitted by local and regional jurisdictions, ODOT sponsored projects on the STIP were removed from the future revenue calculation.
 The remaining locally sponsored highway projects (approximately \$77 million dollars) and transit projects were quantified and an annual revenue growth projection of 2% was added as illustrated in Figure 6.1 - WORPO Revenue Projections through 2050.
+Current Statewide TIP funding levels in Figure 6.1 are also segmented into Federal, State, and Local funding annually.
 Based on this calculation, the region can anticipate approximately \$719.2 million dollars over the life of this LRTP.
+Among federal, state, and local funding, WORPO has plans too aggressively pursue available grants and other funding sources, such as SS4A, that focus on multi-jurisdictionally based projects.